surfd4wg/armor_API_CONNECTwise_API_Integration/MANAGE/README.md

       - Creates a JSON file named "_response_get_ARMOR_tickets_for_account_XXXX.json

 3. Get ARMOR tickets and post them to CONNECTwise
     - Run Python3 script CONNECTwise_get_ARMOR_tickets_and_post_to_CONNECTwise_company_service_board.py
     - Description:
       Uses the ARMOR json response file produced in the previous step as input, Reads the ARMOR account Id from the file, finds the matching company in CONNECTwise company, custom field ARMORcompanyId, takes that CONNECTwise company information and posts the tickets from the ARMOR file, into the CONNECTwise company's default service board.
     - Input parameters:
-    - CONNECTwise companyId,
+      - CONNECTwise companyId
-    - CONNECTwise clientId,
+      - CONNECTwise clientId
-    - CONNECTwise publicKey,
+      - CONNECTwise publicKey
-    - CONNECTwise privateKey,
+      - CONNECTwise privateKey
-    - ARMOR Tickets Input File,
+      - ARMOR Tickets Input File
       - CONNECTwise Service Board (to post the ARMOR tickets to)
     - Run example: ./CONNECTwise_get_ARMOR_tickets_and_post_to_CONNECTwise_company_service_board.py \
       -coId testcompany_a \
       -clId XXXXXXXX-XXXX-XXXX-b7fd-XXXXXXXXXXXX \
      -pub publicKey \
       -pri privateKey \
       -inFile "_response_GET_ARMOR_tickets_for_account_XXXX.json" \
       -SvcBoard "ARMORtickets"
     - Output:
-    - Creates a JSON file named "_response_post_CONNECTwise_service_tickets_from_ARMOR_account_XXXX_(CompanyIdentifer).json" -> Where XXXX equals the ARMOR AccountId, CompanyIdentifer is the matching Identifier in CONNECTwise
+      - Creates a JSON file named "_response_post_CONNECTwise_service_tickets_from_ARMOR_account_XXXX_(CompanyIdentifer).json"
+      -> Where XXXX equals the ARMOR AccountId, CompanyIdentifer is the matching Identifier in CONNECTwise